Andre601/Math-Expansion/README.md

 The above example would add the two numbers and then round it based on Java's `ceiling` option, which always rounds the number to the next whole number in positive infinity.
 This means that 1.5 would become 2, 2.5 becomes 3 and negative numbers like -1.5 would become -1.

-The example also shows that you can omit the precision value to use the [default one instead](#precision).
+The example also shows that you can omit the decimals value to use the [default one instead](#decimals).
-If we assume the precision value was set to `1` in the config would the above calculation return 10.4.
+If we assume the decimals value was set to `1` in the config would the above calculation return 10.4.

 You can find a list of all supported rounding modes in the [wiki][rounding].